The aim of managing a workers' compensation claim is to:

 - providing JLT with written directions on the administration of workers' compensation claims; and

-- ensuring that the Office of the Director of Public Prosecutions is furnished with all necessary instructions and assistance when seeking legal advice.
+- ensuring that the Office of the Solicitor-General is furnished with all necessary instructions and assistance when seeking legal advice.

 In addition, the employer must: